charltonaustin/blog-entries/un_published/binary-search-of-sorted-array-in-clojure-basic-algorithms-part-three.md

 {:average 728.1910227966308, :std-deviation 441.7981992776274}
 ```

 There is some difference here.
-The standard deviations show that java-binary-search has a slightly wider spread, which means it could be faster in some cases with some outliers as compated to binary searc.
+The standard deviations show that java-binary-search has a slightly wider spread, which means it could be faster in some cases with some outliers as compared to binary search.
 Since I didn't I decided to look at the implementation of binarySearch within Java itself.
 For the record here it is.

 ```java
 private static <T> int indexedBinarySearch(List<? extends T> l, T key, Comparator<? super T> c) {